zer0deck/BaldErDash/README.md

 This game is distibuted under [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/gpl-3.0.html).
 Do whatever you want, just want to ask You to indicate [me](github.com/zer0deck) as an original author.

+# Credits

+Artwork created by Luis Zuno @ansimuz
+Feeling Grateful?
+You can support my work at https://www.patreon.com/ansimuz